 The Unfunded Mandates Reform Act of 1995 (2 U.S.C.
 1531-1538) requires Federal agencies to assess the effects of their discretionary regulatory actions.
 In particular, the Act addresses actions that may result in the expenditure by a State, local, or tribal government, in the aggregate, or by the private sector of $100,000,000 (adjusted for inflation) or more in any one year.
 Though this rule will not result in such an expenditure, we do discuss the effects of this rule elsewhere in this preamble.

 We have analyzed this rule under Department of Homeland Security Directive 023-01, Rev. 1, associated implementing instructions, and Environmental Planning COMDTINST 5090.1 (series), which guide the Coast Guard in complying with the National Environmental Policy Act of 1969 (42 U.S.C.
 4321-4370f), and have determined that this action is one of a category of actions that do not individually or cumulatively have a significant effect on the human environment.
-This rule involves a security zone that will prohibit entry within a portion of the navigable waters in the vicinity of U.S. Coast Guard Sector San Diego, CA. It is categorically excluded from further review under paragraph L60(a) of Appendix A, Table 1 of DHS Instruction Manual 023-01-001-01, Rev. 1.
+This rule involves establishment of a security zone lasting only 2 hours on the navigable waters of San Diego Bay.
+It is categorically excluded from further review under paragraph L60(a) of Appendix A, Table 1 of DHS Instruction Manual 023-01-001-01, Rev. 1.
 A Record of Environmental Consideration supporting this determination is available in the docket.
 For instructions on locating the docket, see the ADDRESSES section of this preamble.

 G. Protest Activities